evercoinx/meme-tools/README.md

     yarn distribute-funds && yarn get-funds
     ```

-14. Make sure that the _marketing_ account has at least 400 USDC budget.
+14. Make sure that the _collector_ account has at least 400 USDC budget.

-15. Make sure that the account on [Graming](https://graming.com/usd/) is topped up with at least 100 USD.
+15. Make sure that the account on [Graming](https://graming.com/usd/) is topped up with at least 20 USD.

 # Token Pre Launch Phase